As a key menu item at diners, hockey rinks and fast-food chains hamburgers often get a bad rap.

 - a good source of riboflavin and selenium

 - a source of iron, pantothenate, phosphorus, thiamin, vitamin B6 and choline

-Most Canadian chain restaurants provide the nutrition facts for their menu items.
+Most Canadian chain restaurants provide nutrition facts for their menu items.
 Check those out to help you plan.

 Choose healthier toppings and side options.